Earn your high school diploma or GED.

-A foundation of math, shop-classes and science is a great start to becoming a successful HVAC tech.
+A foundation of math, shop-classes, computer training and science is a great start to becoming a successful HVAC tech.

 Get formal training.

 Complete an apprenticeship program or training at a local trade school.

 Depending on the state that you work in, you may have to pass a state exam and get an HVAC license.
 All states are different, and some states do not require you to become licensed at all.